jp1884/techvolution-vegas-baby/xx_Iconic_Memories/stories.md

 Just as Life wants us to live.
 Always fighting for our happiness.
 Never scared of failure.
 Embracing anxiety, disappointment, and despair because the truth is untried dreams are the only ever-lasting agony.

-The hero of this story is your dream maker, your stargazer who accepts misery as the best fuel to dream bigger.
+The hero of this story is your dream maker, your stargazer who accepts misery because it fuels his dreams.

 This hero shows us all how to make more memories and live a better story.